 This well established registry system has been developed within the communities that need and use IP address space for their operations and businesses.
 It has evolved over the past 10 years and is based on structures and procedures that are open, transparent, and now deeply embedded.

-At the time of writing, the three existing RIRs cover a service area that spans the entire world, namely the following regions:
+At the time of writing, the existing RIRs cover a service area that spans the entire world,

-Europe and the Middle East (RIPE NCC)

-Africa (ARIN & RIPE NCC)

-North America (ARIN)

-Latin America including the Caribbean (ARIN)

-Asia-Pacific (APNIC)

-It is realistic to assume that new RIRs will be established in the future to serve some of the above regions.
-Two regions have already announced their intentions to create a new RIR: Africa and Latin America.
-However, in order to ensure globally fair distribution of IP address space, and to minimise address space fragmentation, it is expected that the number of RIRs will remain small.
+It is realistic to assume that new RIRs will be established in the future to serve some of the above regionsica. address space fragmentation, it is expected that the number of RIRs will remain small.
+More reliability and customer satisfaction

-According to the Address Supporting Organisation Memorandum of Understanding (ASO MoU) it is the responsibility of ICANN to approve the establishment of new RIRs.
+According to the Address Supporting Organisation Memorandum of Understanding (ASO MoU) it is the responsibility of ICANN to approve the establishment of new RIRs (or termination/modification).
 This document describes a number of principles for the successful establishment and operation of an RIR.
 The existing RIRs agree that these criteria are essential preconditions for the approval of new RIRs, and that they provide ICANN with the minimum guidelines needed when evaluating applications for recognition of new RIRs.

 (*) For the purposes of this document, any reference to LIRs can be taken to mean LIRs and ISPs.